JRCSTU/allinone/Archive/README.txt

 ::

     RUN_CO2MPAS.bat            ## Asks for Input & Output folders, and runs CO2MPAS for all Excel-files in Input.
-    MAKE_TEMPLATE.bat          ## Asks for a folder to store an empty CO2MPAS input-file.
-    MAKE_DEMOS.bat             ## Asks for a folder to store demo CO2MPAS input-files.
-    MAKE_IPYTHON_NOTEBOOKS.bat ## Asks for a folder to store IPYTHON NOTEBOOKS that run CO2MPAS and generate reports.
     CONSOLE.bat                ## Open a python+cygwin enabled `cmd.exe` console.

     co2mpas-env.bat            ## Sets env-vars for python+cygwin and launches arguments as new command